njaupan/ecc_finder/README.md

 Algorithm and usage in details, please see the [Long-read-mapping](https://github.com/njaupan/ecc_finder/wiki/Long-read-mapping)

-Run Example1: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Long-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Run Example1: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Long-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).

 ```